-- Prior growth-restricted pregnancies
+- prior growth-restricted pregnancies

-- Chronic high blood pressure (hypertension)
+- chronic high blood pressure (hypertension)

-- Pregnant past the due date.
+- delivering past the due date

 If levels of amniotic fluid are too low, the baby may need to be delivered by Cesarean section to protect it and the mother.